lineality/definition_behavior_studies/README.md

 What are the goals and modus operandi?
 What is the goals-means-method statement? (in a project-context, with project-participants)

 Goals (Agenda): goals-means-method statement / "we-can" statements:
 We can succeed.
 We can make things work.
 We can understand what is wrong.
 We can fix what is broken.
-We can use non-automatically learned skills.
+We can use not-automatically-learned skills &  not-automatically-transferred skills.

 We can use STEM to connect signals and reality.
 We can connect STEM, project-management, and ethics.
 We can use intersecting-interlocking-interconnecting areas.
-We can communicate, learn, and solve problems.
+We can learn, coordinate, and solve problems.
-We can use patterns, protocols, and processes for and with skills, abilities, and learning.
 We can manage types of, and terms for, generalization.
 We can use ~'low-bar enlightenment'.
 We can extend into or maintain a full range of motion, not only contraction(reducing/narrowing).
 We can participate to complete projects.
 We can learn from and correct the mistakes of the past.
 We can use and understand the effects of perception and abstraction.
+We can make and use tools and resources.
+We can use feedback, testability, measurability, & definability.
+We can use patterns, protocols, and processes for and with skills, abilities, and learning.
 We can communicate.
 We can make progress.

 We can generalize; We can distinguish between, and use, types of (and terms for) generalization.
 We can generalize STEM.
 We can generalize participation.